UnBonWhisky/googletrans/README.md

 - This version is running asynchronously, so the translate functions are all using await
 - This version supports socks and https proxies
 - This version accepts 242 languages, not 107 like the original one.
-- The shell commands does not work anymore because of the asynchronous method

 ## Installation